Caramelized onion and bacon pork chops

 - Pour broth into the skillet and scrape up any browned bits.
 Add the cream, and stir together for 2-3 minutes, or until the mixture thickens.
 Add the onions and bacon to the pan, and increase heat to medium-high.
 Stir frequently, and cook for about 8-10 minutes, or until mixture becomes golden and creamy.

-- For serving, top the pork chops with the creamy onion and bacon mixture.
+- To serve, top the pork chops with the creamy onion and bacon mixture.

 Green it up!
 Hearty and rich pork chops are perfectly complemented with a generous helping of fresh, spicy greens, such as arugula.